 According to the 2018 IIFFM Report, Facebook was an everpresent part of life in Myanmar.
-It was the "most common social media platform in use in Myanmar" with approximately 20 million users, and became the "main mode of communication."
-Information posted on Facebook was further made available through "Facebook Flex," a data-free service enabling "subscribers to have a text-only version of Facebook."
+It was the "most common social media platform in use in Myanmar.
+With approximately 20 million users, and became the "main mode of communication.
+Information posted on Facebook was further made available through "Facebook Flex," a data-free service enabling "subscribers to have a text-only version of Facebook.
 Thus, Facebook had an immense online presence in Myanmar.

 The IIFFM noted that Facebook's platform contained inflammatory "[m]essages portraying Rohingya as violent, dishonest, anti-Bamar, anti-Buddhist, illegal immigrants and/or terrorists."
 Additionally, "[d]eath threats, incitement to violence and discrimination, and online harassment are common features . . . [both] against the Rohingya themselves [and] also against moderate commentators, human rights defenders and ordinary people who have views that differ."
-191
+191 not tolerate invaders."
+By August 2018, his post "had 47,000 reactions, over 830 comments and nearly 10,000 shares . . . [as comments also] called for immediate 'uprooting' and 'eradication' of the Rohingya, citing the situation in Rakhine State as a 'Muslim invasion."

-For example, on October 12, 2016, "Dr. Tun Lwin, a well-known meteorologist with over 1.5 million followers on Facebook, called on the Myanmar people to be united to secure the 'west gate'
+For example, on October 12, 2016, "Dr. Tun Lwin, a well-known meteorologist with over 1.5 million followers on Facebook, called on the Myanmar people to be united to secure the 'west gate' and to be alert 'now that there is a common enemy."
+Dr. Tun Lwin's post, referring to the Rohingya, also "stated that Myanmar does